ziedammak/Chat_Project/readme.md

-# My Chat Library
+# Chat Library

-My Chat Library is a Python library that provides a simple wrapper for utilizing the OpenAI API to create a chatbot.
+Chat Library is a Python library that provides a simple wrapper for utilizing the OpenAI API to create a chatbot.

 ## Installation